paolobenve/myphotoshare/README.md

 * Media animation when passing to next/previous image
 * Folders (or trees) are not scanned if a marker in put inside them
 * Keyboard navigation: arrows, pageup/down, esc, f (fullscreen), m (metadata)
-* verbosity levels in scanner
+* Verbosity levels in scanner

 ## Screenshots